-Safety and suitability of premises, environment and equipment ✓ Health and safety legislation is complied with, including fire safety and hygiene requirements ✓ Appropriate insurance, including public liability insurance, is in place and in date 1 Emergency evacuation procedures are in place ✓ Appropriate fire detection and control equipment is in place and in working order; for example, fire alarms, smoke detectors, fire blankets and and/or fire extinguishers 1 Fire exits are clearly identifiable, and fire doors are free from obstruction and can be opened easily from the inside ✓
+Safety and suitability of premises, environment and equipment ~ Health and safety legislation is complied with, including fire safety and hygiene requirements ✓ Appropriate insurance, including public liability insurance, is in place and in date ✓ Emergency evacuation procedures are in place ✓ Appropriate fire detection and control equipment is in place and in working order; for example, fire alarms, smoke detectors, fire blankets and and/or fire extinguishers ✓ Fire exits are clearly identifiable, and fire doors are free from obstruction and can be opened easily from the inside ✓ Smoking is prohibited on the premises ✓ The following indoor space requirements are adhered to: • Children under 2: 3.5m2 per child • 2-year-olds: 2.5m2 per child • Children aged 3-5 years: 2.3m2 per child N/A N/A ✓

-Smoking is prohibited on the premises ✓ The fallowing indeed on a constraint out of the constraint of the The following indoor space requirements are adhered to: N1/A Children under 2: 3.5m2 per child 3 year olde: 3.5m2 per child N/A 2-year-olds: 2.5m2 per child Children aged 3-5 years: 2.3m2 per child N/A Children aged 3-3 years.
-2.3m- per child ✓ Access to an outdoor play area is provided, or outdoor activities are provided on a daily basis ✓ Legal requirements under the Equality Act 2010 are adhered to, including the duty to make reasonable adjustments for those with disabilities ✓ Sleeping children are frequently checked ✓ An adequate number of toilets and hand basins is available ✓ Separate toilet facilities for children and adults are available ✓ Hygienic nappy-changing facilities are available ✓ Clean bedding, towels, spare clothes and other necessary items are always available ✓ A separate baby room for children under 2 is provided N/A Children under 2 in the baby room have contact with older children and are moved into the older age group when appropriate N/A An area where staff may talk to parents and carers confidentially is provided ✓ An area where staff can take breaks away from children is provided ✓ Children are only released to their parents or carers, or to individuals who have been approved by their parents or carers ✓ Children do not leave the premises unsupervised ✓
+Access to an outdoor play area is provided, or outdoor activities are provided on a daily basis > Legal requirements under the Equality Act 2010 are adhered to, including the duty to make reasonable adjustments for those with disabilities > Sleeping children are frequently checked > An adequate number of toilets and hand basins is available > Separate toilet facilities for children and adults are available > Hygienic nappy-changing facilities are available V Clean bedding, towels, spare clothes and other necessary items are always available ✓ A separate baby room for children under 2 is provided N/A Children under 2 in the baby room have contact with older children and are moved into the older age group when appropriate N/A An area where staff may talk to parents and carers confidentially is provided ✓ An area where staff can take breaks away from children is provided ✓ Children are only released to their parents or carers, or to individuals who have been approved by their parents or carers ✓ Children do not leave the premises unsupervised ✓ Steps are taken to prevent unauthorised individuals entering the premises ✓ An agreed procedure for checking the identity of visitors is in place ✓ Where children stay overnight, any additional measures necessary are in place N/A

-Steps are taken to prevent unauthorised individuals entering the premises ✓ An agreed procedure for checking the identity of visitors is in place ✓ Where children stay overnight, any additional measures necessary are in place N/A All reasonable steps are taken to ensure staff and children are not exposed to risks and the setting can demonstrate how risks are managed ✓ Where necessary, written risk assessments are made.
-These should identify aspects of the environment that need to be checked on a regular basis, when and by whom those aspects will be checked, and how the risk will be removed or minimised 1 On outings, any potential risks or hazards are assessed and steps are taken to remove, minimise and manage them.
-The risk assessment includes consideration of adult to child ratios ✓ Vehicles used to transport children, and the driver(s) of those vehicles, are adequately insured √
+All reasonable steps are taken to ensure staff and children are not exposed to risks and the setting can demonstrate how risks are managed ✓ Where necessary, written risk assessments are made.
+These should identify aspects of the environment that need to be checked on a regular basis, when and by whom those aspects will be checked, and how the risk will be removed or minimised ✓ On outings, any potential risks or hazards are assessed and steps are taken to remove, minimise and manage them.
+The risk assessment includes consideration of adult to child ratios ✓ Vehicles used to transport children, and the driver(s) of those vehicles, are adequately insured ✓

-Special educational needs (SEN) ✓ Arrangements are in place to support children with SEN or disabilities ✓ The Special Educational Needs and Disability (SEND) Code of Practice is followed 1 A SEN co-ordinator (SENCO) has been identified ✓
+Special educational needs (SEN) ~ Arrangements are in place to support children with SEN or disabilities ✓ The Special Educational Needs and Disability (SEND) Code of Practice is followed ✓ A SEN co-ordinator (SENCO) has been identified \ \ \